Esther 6:1, On that night the king could not sleep.

 Verse 11-12, to bring Queen Vashti before the king with her royal crown, in order to show the peoples and the princes her beauty, for she was lovely to look at.
 But Queen Vashti refused…

 Obviously, Queen Vashti refused!
 She was still sane against this foolish king’s actions, verse 12.
 But since it was the king who decreed, the queen fell into a very bad situation.
-She was then banished before the king, and the title Queen thereof was stripped of her, verse 19.
+She was then banished before the king, and the title of Queen thereof was stripped of her, verse 19.

 According to the Midrash, Vashti was the great-granddaughter of King Nebuchadnezzar II of Babylon, the granddaughter of King Amel-Marduk and the daughter of King Belshazzar.
 During Vashti's father's rule, mobs of Medes and Persians attacked.
 They murdered Belshazzar that night.
 Vashti, unknowing of her father's death, ran to her father's quarters.
 There she was kidnapped by King Darius of Persia.
 But Darius took pity on her and gave her to his son, Ahasuerus, to marry.